sina-ehsani/NaiveBayes_SNLI/README.md

 rm -f snli_1.0.zip
 ```

-To run preprocssing: (you can also download all the preprocessed data from : `https://drive.google.com/open?id=1xEvVzC2MG-WigYSGT4syaP-3shVXI2xF`
+To run preprocssing: (you can also download all the preprocessed data from this [Google Drive](https://drive.google.com/open?id=1xEvVzC2MG-WigYSGT4syaP-3shVXI2xF "Preprocessed Data") )
 ```
 python prepro.py
 ```